abissier/Generator-README/READMEsample.md

 <a name="description">
 <h3>Description</h3>

-This app allows users to find recipes online and..
+This app allows users to find recipes by...

 <a name="install">
 <h3>Installation</h3>